 35. Endowment of Crown lands etc.

-(1) By way of permanent endowment, the Governor may grant or demise to the University such lands of the Crown as he may think fit.
+(1) By way of permanent endowment, the Governor may grant or demise to the University such lands of the Crown as the Governor thinks fit.

 (2) All real and personal property whatsoever vested in “The Trustees of the University Endowment” shall, on the appointment of the Senate, by force of this Act, and without any conveyance, transfer, or assignment, vest in and become the property of the University.

+[Section 35 amended by No. 32 of 2016 s.
+167.]

-36. Exemption of property from taxation
+36. Exemption from rate or tax

-No tax or rate shall be charged or levied upon any property vested in the University; but the benefit of such exemption shall not extend to any other person who may become the owner of any estate or interest in such property, whether as purchaser, lessee, or otherwise; and notwithstanding such exemption, such property shall be rateable while the same is leased or occupied for any private purpose.
+(1) No rate shall be charged or levied upon any property vested in the University; but the benefit of such exemption shall not extend to any other person who may become the owner of any estate or interest in such property, whether as purchaser, lessee, or otherwise; and notwithstanding such exemption, such property shall be rateable while the same is leased or occupied for any private purpose.

-37. Parliament may make appropriation to University

-There shall be paid to the Senate for the purpose of defraying the charges and expenses connected with the establishment, management and control of the University such amounts as may be appropriated by Parliament from time to time for the purposes aforesaid.

-[Section 37 inserted by No. 43 of 1944 s.
-12; amended by No. 3 of 1955 s.
-2; No. 113 of 1965 s.
-8; No. 58 of 1973 s.
-3; No. 19 of 2010 s.
-51.]
+(2) The Land Tax Assessment Act 2002 section 33 provides an exemption from land tax in respect of land owned by, vested in or held in trust for the University, in the circumstances set out in that section.

+[Section 36 amended by No. 32 of 2016 s.
+168.]

+[37.
+Deleted by No. 32 of 2016 s.
+169.]

 38. Application of fees etc.